magvtv/69_B-tches/README.md

 # 69_B*tches: A Digital Sanctuary for Feminine Expression

+An advanced digital art platform with sophisticated anti-scraping architecture and cryptographic content protection

-*"Where her story matters more than her algorithm"*
+>*"Where her story matters more than her algorithm"*

 ## My Vision